Photography copyright © Anil Rao. All rights reserved.

 This is not by intention.
 It’s just that I am usually so engrossed with what lies in front of my camera that I seldom think about the person standing behind it. 😀 Here are a few words about myself and how I got started in photography.

 I have enjoyed making pictures from a very young age.
 In the beginning it was pencil drawings but I soon became immersed in painting, working in both watercolors and oils.
 During my teenage years I would often smuggle the family camera (a Yashica Twin-lens Reflex) out of the house and pretend to be a photographer.
 It did not matter that there was no film inside; composing images on the ground-glass and tripping the shutter at opportune moments was a thrilling experience for me.
 When my dad learned about this, I received a severe scolding but was granted permission to use the camera.
-I was also given a few rolls of black-and-white film and I immediately set out to make my first real photographs.
+I was also given a few rolls of black-and-white film and I immediately set out to make my first real photographs Real-time tv download.
 Eventually, photography eclipsed my interest in painting.
 Due to its portable, fast and precise image capture mechanism it turned out to be more compatible with my other favorite pastimes, which include hiking, camping and wilderness backpacking.

 2. Your work is very slow and deep.
 As outsiders, we understand that every image that you have created is with patience and persistence.
 Walk us through your thoughts and choice of such a journey and path that you have chosen.